edelstone/tints-and-shades/RELEASING.md

     If not clean, return to step 1 and commit your changes before continuing.

-3. Bump npm version
+3. Bump npm version.

     ```bash
     cd packages/tints-and-shades
     npm version patch   # or minor / major
     ```

-4. Publish to npm
+4. Publish to npm.

     ```bash
     npm publish
     ```

-5. Commit version bump to GitHub
+5. Commit version bump to GitHub.

     _Commit message should match npm version number._